raspberrypilearning/octapi-calculating-pi/en/step_7.md

 [[[generic-python-random-seed]]]

-- The function should generate that number of randomly chosen points and test each one to determine whether or not it falls inside the circle.
-- The function should count and return the number of randomly generated points which fell inside the circle.
+The function should generate that number of randomly chosen points and test each one to determine whether or not it falls inside the circle.
+It should also count and return the number of randomly generated points which fell inside the circle.

 [[[generic-python-simple-functions]]]